How Scoring Works

 4. Tournament Adjustment

 Theory doesn't always match practice.
 The Adjusted Δ RE blends the theoretical score with real tournament performance data.
+This is where intangible value gets captured — synergies, meta positioning, and play patterns that no formula can fully measure from card text alone.

 For each card, we pull: win rate (how often decks with this card win), meta share (what % of decks run it), average copies (how many copies per deck), and play pattern (mainboard vs sideboard split).

 A card that looks average on paper but consistently wins tournaments gets a boost.
 A card that looks great on paper but underperforms in competitive play gets pulled down.
 The adjustment is conservative — tournament data nudges the score, it doesn't replace it.
+Cards with strong intangible value (difficult-to-quantify effects, meta-dependent synergies, game-state interactions) will gradually shift toward their true performance as tournament data accumulates.

 Format Staple 30%+ meta share, 2.3+ avg copies, mostly mainboard